DenisGuiraudet/test-repository-parent/README.md

 # test-repository-parent

-This repository tries a simplified version of version control than: https://github.com/DenisGuiraudet/test-submodule-parent
+This repository tries a simplified version control than: https://github.com/DenisGuiraudet/test-submodule-parent

 It is a parent repository with some child repositories.
 Later on, it should be used alongside a custom CLI/script to pull all children from the parent.